dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 but we'd like to at least be able to beat Quake :).

-(Note that here we do a fair comparison by looking only at errors on sequences that Quake doesn't discard.)
+(Note that here we do a fair comparison by looking only at errors on sequences that Quake doesn't discard.
+We are also making use of the approach developed in the streaming paper where we digitally normalize the graph in advance, in order to decrease the number of errors and the size of the graph.)

 Concluding thoughts
 ~~~~~~~~~~~~~~~~~~~